 As previously said, both languages are compiled languages that convert your code into binary files.
-Before C# can build, it must first incorporate a lot of overhead and libraries.
+Before C# can be built, it must first incorporate a lot of overhead and libraries.
 C++ is a considerably lighter language.
 As a result, C# binaries are substantially larger after compiling than C++ binaries.

 As long as the syntax is correct, C++ will let you do practically anything.
 Although it is a flexible language, it has the potential to cause serious damage to the operating system.
 C# is far more secure, giving you compiler errors and warnings rather than allowing you to commit some of the more dangerous mistakes that C++ allows.

 C# handles garbage effectively and by removing objects from the memory when it’s no longer required.
-Whereas C++ does not handle garbage automatically, you have allocated and deallocate memory for your objects manually.
+Whereas C++ does not handle garbage automatically, you have to allocate and deallocate memory for your objects manually.

 Let’s see how to choose the language according to the different types of projects.

 Video games are memory and CPU-heavy, and 3D video games must communicate with the computer’s GPU.
 C++ is one of the most often utilized programming languages for in-game creation because of its high performance.
 The Unity framework allows you to design games in C#, although most of the best video games are written in C++.